professor93/nova-comments/README.md

 ```bash
 php artisan vendor:publish
 ```
-And choose the provider for this package: `KirschbaumDevelopment\NovaComments\NovaCommentsServiceProvider`
+And choose the provider for this package: `Uzbek\NovaComments\NovaCommentsServiceProvider`

 This package requires that it has a commenter, which is simply a `User`.
 Nova Comments automatically defaults to the `App\Nova\User` resource, but can easily be changed in the publishable config file.